-In the conventional older system, there is an oil tank, metallic road, battery and a variable resistor in the whole fuel gauge wiring system.
-The major player is resistance or change in resistance.
-Inside the tank, there is a float which sits at top of the fuel as it is light.
-The float is connected to a metallic rod is connected to a variable resistor.
-The resistor circuit gets the power from the battery.
-There are various regions in resistor with a different value of resistance.
+In a normal car or motorcycle tank, there is a float that sits at top of the fuel as it is light.
+The float is connected to a metallic rod which is connected to a variable resistor.
+The resistor circuit gets the power from the automobile battery.
+There are various regions in resistor with different values of resistance.
 This is required to control the current as of the position of connecting rod changes.

-Read More: Arc Welding Guide for home welder
+Read More: Homemade Arc welder using MOT